Satyam1942/Postify/README.md

 – Integrated backend functionality using **Node.js** and **MongoDB**, allowing users to store and retrieve data from the database.

-– Tech Stacks: Flutter, Dart, Node.js, MongoDB
+– Tech Stacks: Flutter, Dart, Node.js, MongoDB, Cloudinary

 ## Branches